LorenzoT93/LorenzoT93/README.md

 Passionate about everything when it comes to data (and problem-solving)!

-PhD Statistics @ CMU 🎓
+PhD Statistics @ CMU , Pittsburgh, USA 🎓

 Currently working as Trainee at the European Cental Bank 🇪🇺